BlockDevsUnited/BasicFrontEndTutorial/README.md

 </html>
 ```
  ---
- - Serve the webpage via termial/comand prompt from the directoory that has `index.html` in it:
+ - Serve the webpage via terminal/command prompt from the directory that has `index.html` in it:
    ```bash
    python -m http.server 1337
    ```